New Text Message Initiative:

 Chief Superintendent Sue Harrison, Head of Essex Police Communications Division, said: “This is an alternative method of contacting Essex Police.
 We are offering this service to those who regularly use text messaging and may prefer to use that rather than make a voice call.
 It does not replace the 999 emergency number which should still be used for urgent calls.”

-Tell us your views on this new initiative.
+Tell us your views on these new initiatives...

 Do you think more police forces should adopt this text messaging service?